 I’ve seen the rebuttal to these numbers, so I’ll squash it right now before moving on:

 Those jobs numbers are a lie!
 No, they’re from the same source which Republicans have used to saddle Obama’s job losses (from his first year in office… and only his first year).
 So you can’t use a source to support your argument, then ignore that very same source when it no longer supports what you want to believe.

 Unemployment is at record highs!
 FALSE.
-Unemployment hit a high during November 2009 of 10%, it’s now at 7.7%.
+Unemployment hit a high during November 2009 of 10%, it’s now hovers around 5%.

 I can already hear the Republican rebuttal to this one as well, “But that doesn’t include the people who have stopped looking for work!”
 I hate to burst your bubble, but the unemployment rate never includes those who have given up looking for work.
 This isn’t a shift in what defines our unemployment rate, this is how it has been calculated for quite some time.